QuantEcon/lecture-julia.myst/lectures/introduction_dynamics/wealth_dynamics.md

 Notice the large spikes in wealth over time.

 Such spikes are similar to what is observed in a time series with a Kesten process.
-See [here](https://python.quantecon.org/kesten_processes.html) for a related lecture using Python.
+See [Kesten Processes and Firm Dynamics](https://python.quantecon.org/kesten_processes.html) for a lecture introducing these with Python.

 ## Inequality Measures